University of California, Berkeley

 Department of Sociology

-My dissertation Managing Marginality: Homeless Seclusion and Survival is an ethnography of the three signature institutions governing homelessness in the US metropolis: the streets, shelters, and homeless housing programs.
-Combining ethnographic observations of living alongside those experiencing homelessness and working with bureaucrats, activists, and service providers addressing homelessness the dissertation traces how homelessness is struggled over as a governable social problem and the implications this has for different factions of the unhoused.
+Managing Marginality: Homeless Seclusion and Survival is an ethnography of the three signature institutions governing homelessness in the US metropolis: the streets, shelters, and homeless housing programs.
+Combining ethnographic observations of living alongside those experiencing homelessness and working with bureaucrats, activists, and service providers addressing homelessness the project traces how homelessness is struggled over as a governable social problem and the implications this has for different factions of the unhoused.

 Since the turn of the 21st century several US cities have witnessed the resurgence of large-scale homeless encampments.
 This page includes research papers, essays, and reports explaining why such encampments emerge, how they evolve, and why some are evicted and other legalized.
 Drawing on interviews and observations in 12 encampments in eight municipalities, these papers demonstrate how large-scale encampments paradoxically serve as both tools of containing homeless populations for the local state and preferred safe grounds for those experiencing homelessness.

 Under Professor Sandra Smith, I'm managing a survey and interview study exploring the impacts of Fair Chance Policies like Ban the Box on the perceptions and experiences of those formerly incarcerated.

 This community-based study documents and analyzes the impacts of the rising tide of anti-homeless laws in an era of mass incarceration on those experiencing homelessness in San Francisco.
 In collaboration with the San Francisco Coalition on Homelessness, and Dilara Yarbrough of SF State we draw on findings from a citywide survey of 351 homeless individuals and 43 in-depth interviews.